 Naming is also important when using images in your content (though not a deal breaker).
 Understandably, when linking to a photo from a different site or somewhere where you can't control the file name, just leave it as is.
 However when you do have the ability to change the file name of an image, you should name the file so that if someone were to have to guess what they would see if they looked at that file they could give a general answer.
 Using our previous example, you could call that photo man_on_bench.jpg or something similar.
 Avoid using special characters in file names.
 Underscores are acceptable and preferable to hyphens when trying to separate words in a file name.

-Avoid using images larger than 2MB, or taller or wider than 2000 pixels.
+Avoid using images larger than 250 Kb, or wider than 700 pixels.
 Large image files take longer to load and frustrate users, who might not wait more than a few seconds.

 To resize an image on a Windows computer:

 - Make a copy of the image so you'll still have the full-size version.